Piers Morgan: Feuds and banned television guests

 A feud between Morgan and A. A. Gill began when Morgan described Gill's partner Nicola Formby as a sex kitten on whom the mists of time had taken their toll and said she had shown him "porn shots" of herself.
 Gill said Morgan had made this up and called him a "pretty objectionable self-publicist".

-In May 2011, Morgan banned actor Hugh Grant from his shows on CNN and ITV after Grant spoke out against the need for the tabloid press.
+In May 2011 Morgan banned the actor Hugh Grant from his shows on CNN and ITV after Grant spoke out against the need for the tabloid press.
 On Twitter he responded: "Hugh Grant is now banned, in perpetuity, from @PiersTonight and Life Stories and anything else I ever do.
 Tedious little man."

-On 28 March 2012, MTV referred to the bad relations between Morgan and Madonna, reporting that "Morgan has apparently felt slighted over the years by Madonna...he claims he was lied to by the singer's publicist."
+In 2014, Digital Spy reported that Morgan had an "ongoing feud" with Madonna and that she was "banned" from all TV shows that he works on.

-In September 2012, it was reported that Morgan had also banned actor Kelsey Grammer.
+In September 2012 it was reported that Morgan had also banned the actor Kelsey Grammer.
 Morgan himself said, "Kelsey Grammer saw a photo of his ex-wife Camille in the open of our show and legged it."
 TVGuide reported, "All plans were still a go for the segment until Grammer actually got in the hot seat and saw the footage the producers had planned to peg to the segment, including a picture of his ex-wife".
-On 26 September 2012, Fox 11 Los Angeles reported that "many say [it] was an ambush by Piers".
 The Huffington Post reported that "before the interview was scheduled, it was made clear that Grammer would answer all questions, including those about [his ex-wife].
 His sole request was not to show any images of her."